Car Insurance for Winter Storage: Can You Drop Coverage or Lower Rates?

 • Switch to comprehensive-only coverage instead of canceling your policy

-• Classic car owners should consider specialty agreed-value storage policies
+• Classic car owners should explore specialty agreed-value storage policies

 • Always reinstate full coverage before taking a stored vehicle on the road